-Candle soot can be a real headache.
-You're burning a candle only to find that there's a black smoky substance coming from your flame.
-Well, the good news is that there are a number of ways that you can reduce the amount of soot that comes from your candles.
-Not only will they burn better, but you'll have a much better candle experience and save money.
+The good news is that if you're burning a candle that's properly made, there are a number of ways you can reduce the amount of soot that comes from your candles.
+Following these tips will not only help your candles burn better, but you'll have a much better candle experience.

 The smoke is basically from the minuscule particles of carbon in the wax (that weren't completely burned) combined with a bit of steam.
 This produces a black smoky substance from the flame (carbon) that causes your walls, fixtures and such to become black when the carbon is released into the air.